BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 5) Activate a new virtual environment for this project (strongly recommended to avoid messing up your global Python installation)
 6) Run the installation command:\
    pip install -r requirements.txt

-Each exercise has its own directory containing the solution scripts, with the main file being named 'rocket_traj_sim_exN.py'.
-The final program is in the executable file.

 ## Outline of Exercises
 1) Simulate the 1-D motion of V2 rocket in absence of outside forces using Euler numerical integration method.
 Compare results with those of the Tsiolkovsky rocket equation.